 Typically, during periods of low electricity demand and high renewable energy production, grid operators penalize homeowners who export excess electricity to the grid – referred to as negative utility rates.

-Some typical day-ahead dynamic rate graphs are shown below.
-The area within the rectangle indicates the times and the duration where you can expect negative prices for exported energy.
+Typical day-ahead dynamic rate graph shown below.
+The area marked with light red color indicates the times and the duration where you can expect negative prices for exported energy.

 SolarEdge ONE-1